aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/endpoints.md

 override one or more endpoints seamlessly without having to handle fallback logic.

-If your endpoint resolver implementation returns an error other than `EndpointNotFoundError`, endpoint resolution will stop and the service operation will return an error to your application.
+If your endpoint resolver implementation returns an error other than `EndpointNotFoundError`, endpoint resolution will stop and the service operation returns an error to your application.

 ## Examples